0xShadowByte/macOS/README.md

 ![image](https://github.com/user-attachments/assets/8499db94-b437-4fb6-9e0a-7213c78e6f21)

-Once the drive is deleted, quit out oof Disk Utility and update/install macOS 13 beta.
+Step 4: Once the drive is deleted, quit out oof Disk Utility and update/install macOS 13 beta.
 Select the drive we want, and in this case it would be VenturaVM

 ![image](https://github.com/user-attachments/assets/ae18a6a8-b7ab-4523-a0ec-7cdd1667ba69)